pontarius/pontarius-xmpp/README.md

         case answerMessage msg (messagePayload msg) of
             Just answer -> sendMessage answer sess
             Nothing -> putStrLn "Received message with no sender."

+You don't need to worry about escaping your <code>Text</code> values - Pontarius XMPP (or rather, [xml-picklers](https://github.com/Philonous/xml-picklers)) will take care of that for you.

 Additional XMPP threads can be created using <code>dupSession</code> and
 <code>forkIO</code>.